-The transaction structure relating to the Certificates (as described in this Prospectus) has been approved by the Executive Committee of the Shari'a Board of Dubai Islamic Bank and Dar al Sharia, the Shariah Supervisory Board of First Abu Dhabi Bank PJSC, the Central Shariah Committee of HSBC Bank Middle East Limited, the Shariah advisors of J.P.
-Morgan Securities plc and the Shariah Supervisory Committee of Standard Chartered Bank.
+The transaction structure relating to the Certificates (as described in this Prospectus) has been approved by the Executive Committee of the Shari'a Board of Dubai Islamic Bank and Dar al Sharia, the Shariah Supervisory Board of First Abu Dhabi Bank PJSC, the Internal Shariah Supervision Committee of HSBC Bank Middle East Limited and the Shariah Supervisory Committee of Standard Chartered Bank.
 Prospective Certificateholders should not rely on such approvals in deciding whether to make an investment in the Certificates and should consult their own Shari'a advisers as to whether the proposed transaction described in such approvals is in compliance with their individual standards of compliance with Shari'a principles.
 None of the Trustee, the Obligor, the Joint Lead Managers, the Delegate or any of the Agents makes any representation as to the Shari'a compliance of the Certificates and/or any trading thereof.